anubhav252/BridgeLabz-Training/README.md

 ---
 ### 🟢 **20 dec 2025 :**
 - learned about all access modifier in c# and implemented them in a code
+---
+### 🟢 **22 dec 2025 :**
+-learned about conditional statement in c#
+-breifly studied about control flows in c#
+-solved and practiced level-1 problems on conditional and control flows